paradicms/action/README.md

-# GitHub Action for generating a static site from a Paradicms-formatted Google Sheet
+# GitHub Action for generating a static site from a Paradicms-formatted spreadsheet